 Last Wednesday I met with Justin Tyskewicz at the site of the upcoming Eyeconik Records and Apparel.
 A few people were coming in and out, completing various tasks.
-To my eyes the space was merely that, a space.
+To my eyes, the space was merely that, a space.
 An incredible amount of records stored in boxes, and other tell-tale ingredients for a record store caught my eye, but as yet I could not see the whole.
 We settled in a back room, slightly nestled away from the ongoing work.
 I looked to Justin to put all of these parts into a cohesive whole for me.

-While Eyeconik Records and Apparel is new to downtown, it is in fact nearing ten years of business.
-In 2008 amid an economic crisis Justin and his wife took a shared love of music and vinyl, and sculpted it into a business.
+While Eyeconik Records and Apparel is new to downtown, it is, in fact, nearing ten years of business.
+In 2008 amid an economic crisis, Justin and his wife took a shared love of music and vinyl and sculpted it into a business.
 At only 21, Justin opened the doors of Eyeconik for the first time.
-Originally opened in a Downtown district not unlike our own Downtown Las Cruces.
-While their fledgling business prospered they completed their family with a son, .
+Originally opened in a Downtown district, not unlike our own Downtown Las Cruces.
+While their fledgling business prospered they completed their family with a son.
 It was not until Justin’s wife, April, found a job opportunity here in Las Cruces that the family came to our great city.

-For the past five years Eyeconik has been open two days a week with a storefront near Bid Daddy’s Flea Market.
+For the past five years, Eyeconik has been open two days a week with a storefront near Bid Daddy’s Flea Market.
 During this time Eyeconik again prospered, but Justin’s family faced hard times.
 At four-years-old Justin’s son began to suffer from seizures.
 He was diagnosed with Rasmussen’s Encephalitis: a rare, chronic inflammatory neurological disease.
 One can’t imagine what they went through; however, after major brain surgery his son recovered.
-While some of his fine motor skills have been effected, he is a healthy happy eight-year-old boy today.
-After this ordeal, Justin decided he needed to build something that his son could grow into: a full-time family business.
+While some of his fine motor skills have been affected, he is a healthy happy eight-year-old boy today.
+After this ordeal, Justin decided he needed to build something that his son could grow into a full-time family business.

 As we talked we walked to and fro, Justin directing my attention to different areas of the store and explaining what each will be, I found his enthusiasm infectious.